Covers of rational double points in mixed characteristic: Introduction

-Suppose that $X$ is the spectrum of a local $2$-dimensional ring $(R,\fram,\kay)$ with a Gorenstein isolated rational singularity at the closed point.
-It is known that, under these assumptions, we have $\widehat{R}\cong S/(f)$ where $(S,\fran,\kay)$ is a regular local ring of dimension $3$ and $f\in \fran^2-\fran^3$ (see \autoref{lem.BS}).
 Following tradition, such hypersurface singularities are referred to as \emph{rational double points}.
 Suppose further that $S$ is strictly Henselian.
+That is, $S$ satisfies Hensel's lemma (e.g. $S$ is complete) and has separably closed residue field; see \cite[I, \S4]{MilneEtaleCohomology} for further details.
 If $S$ contains a field then it is known that there exists a finite cover $Y \xrightarrow{\pi} X$ such that $Y$ is the spectrum of a regular local ring.
 It is known that, in the equicharacteristic $0$ and prime characteristic $p>5$ scenarios, the induced map $\O_X \to \pi_* \O_Y$ is split as a map of $\O_X$-modules.
 Before discussing details and appropriate references of the equicharacteristic results, we state our main theorem which generalizes this result to the mixed characteristic setting.
 The proof of this is completed in \autoref{sec.FiniteCoversOfRationalDoublePoints}.

-\begin{Theoremx} Let $(R,\fram,\kay)$ be an excellent and strictly Henselian local ring of mixed characteristic $(0,p>5)$.
-Suppose $R$ is a Gorenstein rational singularity of dimension $2$.
+\begin{Theoremx} Let $(R,\fram,\kay)$ be an excellent and strictly Henselian local ring of mixed characteristic $(0,p>5)$.\footnote{For instance, it could be the strict Henselization of an excellent mixed characteristic local ring or well its completion in case its residue field is separably closed.
+Strict Henselizations can be thought of as the geometric germs with respect to the \'etale topology.
+See \cite[I, \S4]{MilneEtaleCohomology}.} Suppose $R$ is a Gorenstein rational singularity of dimension $2$.
 Then $R$ is a rational double point and there exists a finite cover $Y\xrightarrow{\pi}X=\Spec(R)$ such that $\O_X \to \pi_* \O_Y$ splits as a map of $\O_X$-modules and $Y$ is a regular scheme. \end{Theoremx}

 In the scenario that $R$ contains a field of characteristic $0$, the existence of a finite cover of $X$ by a regular scheme is accomplished by realizing $R$ as a quotient singularity of a finite subgroup of $G\subset \mbox{SL}_2$, see \cite{PrillLocalclassification}.
 Every equicharacteristic $0$ normal domain is a {\it splinter}, i.e., it splits off from all its module-finite extension.
 In particular, the finite cover splits.